progmaticltd/homebox/docs/features.md

 file in YAML format.

 This will make a quick re-installation disk for the system.
 It will configure for you full disk encryption and *AppArmor* support straight on the first boot.
+It is not made to install the software stack, that need to be deployed with Ansible, from a remote workstation.
+Although it might be possible to integrate the deployment scripts into the ISO image.

 ## Deployment information backup